skytap/well-architected-framework/resiliency/disasterrecovery.md

 - Document the process, especially any manual steps.
 - Automate the process as much as possible.
 - Establish a backup strategy for all reference and transactional data, and test backup restoration regularly.
-- Set up alerts for the stack of the Skytap services consumed by your workload.
+- Set up alerts for the stack of the {{site.Brand}} services consumed by your workload.
 - Train operations staff to execute the plan.
 - Perform regular disaster simulations to validate and improve the plan.